 The bridge caps are horizontally laminated, something entirely unique to Schimmel, which changes the overall harmonics of the tone with greater sustain.
 This design has also trickled down from the Konzert series.

 The C121 features a redesigned cabinet with a much slicker, modern aesthetic than the C120.
-The C121 was clearly designed to be integrated with modern home interiors.
+The C121 was clearly designed to be integrated with modern home interiors, and since Schimmel’s humble beginnings in Leipzig Germany, they’ve accumulated a vast treasure trove of design awards.